 My second point is that research shows over and over again that what parents want is the opportunity to be at home with their child and (with good available child care) to keep one foot in the labour market.
 They preferred working part-time to parenting part-time.
 The manager of the child care centre in Swedent implicity acknowledged this when she expressed her own disquiet about children who were left at the nursery for for eight hours or more.

 On the positive side, the Swedish system involves fathers to a far greater degree than in the UK.
 The amount of parental leave is over 400 days which can be taken by either parent, so most parents are able to be at home with their children during the first year of the child's life.
 I believe that few babies under the age of one year are in childcare in Sweden.
 The assumption of the Swedish policies seems to be primarily aimed at building family relationships, by making it easy for both parents to be involved in their child's earliest years.
-This is a good thing for parents but especially for the baby.
-By comparison, I often sense that the assumption of Woman's Hour is getting women back to work as soon as possible, because 'working is more satisfying than being at home with your baby'.

 What would be the working assumptions of a programme called "Baby's Hour'?
 Would it be that the sooner mums get back to work the better? or, -let's advocate an increase in nurseries where babies can be looked after all day from birth onwards? or maybe, - that the stimulation provided by other under-twos is preferable to playing with a caring involved adult?